 IN THIS ARTICLE

-People known to have HIV infection or AIDS should go to the hospital any time they develop high fever, shortness of breath, coughing up blood, severe diarrhea, severe chest or abdominal pain, generalized weakness, severe headache, seizures, confusion, or a change in mental status.
-These may be the indication of a life-threatening condition for which an urgent evaluation in the hospital's emergency department is recommended.
+People known to have HIV infection should go to the hospital any time they develop high fever, shortness of breath, coughing up blood, severe diarrhea, severe chest or abdominal pain, generalized weakness, severe headache, seizures, confusion, or a change in mental status.
+These may indicate a life-threatening condition for which an urgent evaluation in the hospital's emergency department is recommended.
 All infected people should be under the regular care of a physician skilled in the treatment of HIV and AIDS.